 We visited old colonial houses with their interior cool gardens and patios, we viewed the walled city from different rooftops, stopped for the occasional rums, leading onto a night of dancing to son cubano and salsa.

-The next day, after a late lunch of seafood and wine in La Vitrola, I caught my plane back to Bogotá and an onward flight to London.
+The next day, after a late lunch of seafood and wine in a corner tavern facing the ramparts, I caught my plane back to Bogotá and onward flight to London.
 Back in Dublin, the following Monday morning, an e-mail came through.

 “I love New York in June, how about you?”

 A month later we sealed our love in New York and eight months after our Upper East Side tryst, got married in a castle in Ireland surrounded by friends and family, returning to Colombia to set up our home.